MarcToussaint/robotics-course/docs/source/script/script.rst

 of a single configuration into some :math:`D`-dimensional space.

-The rai code implements many features, most of them are accessible via a feature symbol (FS).
-The Feature tutorial [<notebooks/features.html>] should list all available features.
-New features can be implemented in C++ by overloading the abstract Feature class.
+The introduces to features that are readily implemented in the rai code.

+(In C++, new features can be implemented by overloading the abstract Feature class.
+Implementing new features is typically done by first evaluating existing features and then “forward chaining” the computation of the new feature – quite similar to how models are defined in pyTorch or similar autodiff frameworks.
+The C++ code uses autodiff (which *forward* chains Jacobians directly at computation) for most features.)

-When using features in code, one can additionally specify a ``target`` and ``scale``, to that the feature is transformed:
+When using features in code, one can additionally specify a ``target`` and ``scale``, which defines a subsequent linear transformation:

 .. math:: \phi(q) \gets \texttt{scale} \cdot (\phi(q) - \texttt{target})

 Note that the scale can be a matrix, which projects the feature.
-E.g., if you want to define a 2D feature which the :math:`xy`-position of frame :math:`i`, then would could define use a matrix :math:`\texttt{scale}= \left(\begin{array}{ccc}1 & 0 & 0 \\ 0 & 1 & 0\end{array}\right)`.
+E.g., if you want to define a 2D feature which is the :math:`xy`-position of frame :math:`i`, then you can use a matrix :math:`\texttt{scale}= \left(\begin{array}{ccc}1 & 0 & 0 \\ 0 & 1 & 0\end{array}\right)`.

 Further, a feature can also be of higher order, which by default means a